Interested in joining us?

 We are always seeking talented and passionate people to join our team, from summer students to postdocs to staff scientists, short-term and long-term.
 If you are interested in joining us, please send an email to xdong AT rics.bwh.harvard.edu and include your CV and contact information for three references.

-- Research Scientist in Bioinformatics: This is a staff position with a competitive salary and expectation to provide bioinformatics service to the faculty in the HMS and Brigham community.
-As a full-time employee in the Hub, the candidate will work with the director to develop bioinformatics pipelines for NGS data (e.g. bulk tissue and single-cell RNAseq, ATAC-seq, WGS, WES, or ChIP-seq, etc.), provide both standard and customized data analysis service and bioinformatics training to the clients.
+- Research Scientist in Bioinformatics: This Research Scientist position will be offered a competitive salary and benefits, and expected to provide bioinformatics service to the faculty in the HMS and Brigham community.
+As a full-time employee in the well-funded Genomics and Bioinformatics Hub (http://bioinformatics.bwh.harvard.edu), the candidate will work with the director to develop bioinformatics pipelines for NGS data (e.g., bulk tissue and single-cell RNAseq, ATAC-seq, WGS/WES, ChIP-seq, Hi-C, etc.), provide both standard and customized data analysis service and bioinformatics training to the community.
 Experience in processing raw FASTQ files is required.
+Fluent programming in R, Linux bash, and one of the other languages (Python, Perl, C/C++, Matlab, or Java) is required.
+Experience in workflow/pipeline construction (e.g., Snakemake, CWL/WDL), cloud computing (e.g. AWS, GCP), Docker, or Conda is a plus.
 Ability to generate high-quality reports, communicate with clients effectively, good time management are key characteristics for an ideal candidate.

 - Research intern, summer student, co-op who is interested in bioinformatics and has some programming experience.